ByteSliceHQ/deepdish/README.md

 - **Code Contributions**: Submit a pull request with new features or bug fixes.
 - **Documentation**: Help improve our docs for better understanding and usage.

+### Getting Started

+Install [Flox](https://flox.dev/) and run `flox activate` in the root directory.
+This will activate the `deepdish` development environment and install necessary dependencies.

 ### How to Contribute

 Please refer to this [contribution guide](./CONTRIBUTE.md) for more details.